Should You Cover Microgreen Seeds? – A Test

 Covering Microgreen Seed Test - Day 3

-In the images below, you can see that the trays not exposed to light grew quite a bit in the last 24-hour period.
-Those under light didn't grow as much.
+The images below show that the trays not exposed to light grew quite a bit in the last 24-hour period.
+Those under light didn’t grow as much.

 The trays are also bottom watered at this point.
 Bottom watering reduces the likelihood of disease issues.
-Water is added into a larger bottom watering tray, and the planted trays are allowed to soak for an hour or two.
+Water is added into a larger bottom watering tray, and the planted trays can soak for an hour or two.

 The water is removed from the bottom tray (or the planting tray is placed into a new dry tray), and the planting trays are allowed to drain if they are saturated.